-This young lady is a very talented singer, her voice was amazing.
-It looked like she was just talking, but what was coming out was heavenly.
-With a five piece band behind, the soulful, jazzy, lights low late night music was her set.
-Honestly whatever type of music was put in front of her it would sound great.
-Someone to look out for in the future, she will go far.
+This young lady is a very talented singer.
+Her voice was amazing.
+It seemed like she was just talking but what was coming out was heavenly.
+With a five-piece band behind, the soulful, jazzy, lights low late night music was her set.
+Honestly, whatever type of music was put in front of her, it would sound great.
+Someone to look out for in the future.
+She will go far.

 WHISPERING SONS (BELGIUM)